Efficient Quantization-Aware Neural Receivers: Beyond Post-Training Quantization: Quantization-Aware Training

 \subsection{Training Objective Under Simulated Quantization}

 The training objective in \gls{QAT} is to minimize the task loss when model weights operate under quantized precision while maintaining full-precision activations.
-The neural receiver function $ f(\mathbf{s};W_q) $ denotes the forward computation that processes an input signal $\mathbf{s}$ using quantized weights $W_q = F_b(W; \phi_w)$ to produce the network prediction.
+The neural receiver function $ f(\mathbf{s};W_q) $ denotes the forward computation that processes an input signal $\mathbf{s}$ using quantized weights $W_q = F_b(W; \phi_w)$ to produce the network prediction, where $W$ denotes the network weights, $\phi_w$ represents the quantization parameters for weights (clipping bounds $\alpha$ and $\beta$), and $\mathcal{D}$ is the training data distribution with signal samples $\mathbf{s}$ and labels $\mathbf{y}$.
 Using the fake quantization operator $F_b(\cdot)$ defined in \eqref{eq:dequant}, the optimization problem becomes:

-where $W$ denotes the network weights, $\phi_w$ represents the quantization parameters for weights (clipping bounds $\alpha$ and $\beta$), and $\mathcal{D}$ is the training data distribution with signal samples $\mathbf{s}$ and labels $\mathbf{y}$.
-Note that in this work, activations remain in full precision throughout the network, allowing the { neural receiver} to preserve signal fidelity while achieving computational efficiency through weight quantization.
+Note that in this work, activations remain in full precision throughout the network, allowing the {neural receiver} to preserve signal fidelity while achieving computational efficiency through weight quantization.

 During quantization-aware fine tuning, weight updates are applied to full-precision master copies of $W$, ensuring proper gradient accumulation despite quantization noise.
 The quantization parameters $\phi_w$ are jointly optimized with the network weights to learn optimal dynamic ranges that minimize the quantization-aware loss.